Emily Crib Mattress Review & Video

 Why do we care?
 Parents get a little anxious about Sudden Infant Death Syndrome (SIDS) and Sudden Unexpected Infant Death (SUID), and for good reasons.
 If your baby rolls onto his or her stomach during the night, with the Emily mattress their face will be up against a breathable surface.

 This could possibly reduce the risk of SIDS or SUID if your baby figures out how to roll onto their tummy during sleep; even the American Academy of Pediatrics suggests that a breathable mattress may be preferable to a non-breathable option.
-They don't so far to recommend a breathable crib mattress, but there is definitely some implicit hint in that language.
+They don't so far as to recommend a breathable crib mattress, but there is definitely some implicit hint in that language.
 Even if there's no solid evidence that a breathable crib mattress can reduce the risk of SIDS/SUID, we think it's worth the peace of mind.

 Crib Fit & Comfort